lake-wg/authz/draft-selander-ace-ake-authz.md

 The domain authenticator has a private key and corresponding public key PK_V used to authenticate to the device.

 The domain authenticator needs to be able to locate the authorization server of the device for which the LOC_W is expected to be sufficient.
 The communication between domain authenticator and authorization server is mutually authenticated and protected.
-Authentication credentials used with the authorization server is out of scope.
+Authentication credentials used with the authorization server are out of scope.
 How this communication is established and secured (typically TLS) is out of scope.

+TODO: Need for channel binding?

 ## Authorization Server